 Evidence shows that children and young people are influenced by the behaviour of adults they observe and this should be taken into account when considering the appropriateness of licensing applications.
-AFS would recommend that the Board make clear in the policy that any licensed premises to which families with children have access must give careful consideration to their responsibilities to protect children from harm, and that the Board also requires applicants to demonstrate how they will promote this objective as part of the application process.
+The Board should continue to make clear in the policy that any applicants who wish to allow children and young people access to the premises will have additional responsibilities placed upon them.
+In such circumstances, it is wholly appropriate that applicants give careful consideration to their responsibilities to protect children from harm, and the Board should further require applicants to demonstrate how they will promote this objective as part of the application process.